uit-no/hpc-doc/news/slurm.rst

 The migration process depends on the integration of the accounting database with the new SLURM scheduling engine.
-We currently aim for a transition on December 1st.

 Migration process
 -----------------